Duke Energy urges customers in - GuruFocus.com

 Outage reporting

-Before a storm hits, customers should make sure their contact information is up to date and their communication preferences are noted in their account so they can receive proactive updates from Duke Energy on the status of a power outage.
+Before the storm hits, customers should contact us to make sure their contact information is up to date and their communication preferences are noted, so they receive proactive outreach on the status on a power outage they may experience.

 Customers who experience an outage during a storm can report it the following ways: